baliuzeger/logrepl/README.md

 ## Time interval to collect errors of logrepl

-We found that if something goes wrong in *logrepl*, it may produce many highly repeatitive exceptions is a short time.
-To avoid getting overwhelmed by those error messages, *logrepl* will collect them in a time interval and then print the non-duplicated ones.
+We found that if something goes wrong in `logrepl`, it may produce many highly repeatitive exceptions is a short time.
+To avoid getting overwhelmed by those error messages, `logrepl` will collect them in a time interval and then print the non-duplicated ones.
 To set the time interval (although it should be non-necessary), use the '-t' or '--time' options:

 ```
 pylogrepl -t 1.5
 pylogrepl --time 1.5
 ```

-the unit is second.
+the unit is in second.

 ## By .pylogrepl file